gtvj/unit-testing-advanced/README.md

 * You'll need to install Mocha globally to use the `mocha` command.
 To do this type `npm install -g mocha`
 * Install other dependencies with `npm install`

+## Examples

+* [simple-spec.js](test/simple-spec.js) illustrates the simplest form of Unit Test
+* [asynchronous-spec.js](test/asynchronous-spec.js) illustrates an asynchronous test.
+A few things to note here:
+    * the use of `done()` to signify to Mocha that the asynchronous test is complete.
+Without this the test would appear to pass
+    * this example is actually an anti-pattern because our test is reliant upon the network and Wikipedia being up.
+This will result in a slow running test which could fail because of reasons outside of the System Under Test (SUT).
+We will address this later with mocking.